FunctionLab/selene/manuscript/case2/3_kipoi_export/README.md

 5. Optional, but helpful: rename `non_strand_specific_module.py` to something more representative of your model architecture (e.g. `wrapped_model_name.py`).
 You can rename the class from `NonStrandSpecific` to `WrappedModelName` or something else as well.
 Please note that you'll need to update `super(NonStrandSpecific, self).__init__()` with the new class name too.
 6. Finally, import your class in the file `model_arch/__init__.py` (e.g. from `.wrapped_model_name import WrappedModelName`).

-How we applied these steps our example:
+How we applied these steps in our example:

 - Create the directory [`model_arch`](https://github.com/FunctionLab/selene/blob/master/manuscript/case2/3_kipoi_export/ExampleDeeperDeepSEA/model_arch).
 - The architecture file is [`deeper_deepsea_arch.py`](https://github.com/FunctionLab/selene/blob/master/manuscript/case2/3_kipoi_export/ExampleDeeperDeepSEA/model_arch/deeper_deepsea_arch.py), which contains the architecture class `DeeperDeepSEA`.